Consumer Advisory Council By-laws

 Section 1: Meetings

-A. Quarterly meetings for the entire calendar year will be scheduled during the CAC meeting in which officers of the Council are elected.
+A. Quarterly meetings for the entire calendar year will be scheduled during the final meeting of the current year.
+Special meetings may be called at the request of the HDI Executive Director or co-chair.

 Section 2: Voting

 B. Members must be present or assign a designated proxy to vote.
-Other substitutes may attend to obtain information, but are not considered a member for that meeting and may not vote in place of the appointed member.
+This must be communicated to one of the two co-chairs or the staff liaison prior to the meeting.
+Other substitutes may attend to obtain information but are not considered a member and may not vote.

 Section 3: Quorum

-A. A quorum for all meetings shall consist of a majority of voting members present at the scheduled meeting.
+A. A quorum for all meetings shall consist of a majority of the CAC voting membership.

 ARTICLE VII.
 SERVICE

 Membership and service on the CAC are voluntary.
 However, upon agreeing to serve, regular attendance and participation at the CAC meetings is required.
-Following absence at two consecutive meetings, the member will be contacted and polled regarding continued interest in serving.
-If the member chooses to remain active, continued absences may result in a request by the CAC Chairperson that the individual member resign from the CAC.
+Following absence at two consecutive meetings, the member will be contacted regarding continued interest in serving.
+If the member chooses to remain active, continued absences may result in a request by the CAC co-chairs that the member resign.

-Members of the CAC, excluding agency heads and the HDI Executive Director, shall be reimbursed for all expenses incurred for meeting attendance, including parking, ground transportation, overnight accommodations, meals, and child and personal care services.
+Members of the CAC, excluding agency heads and the HDI Executive Director and or his or her designee, shall be reimbursed for approved travel expenses.

-HDI Consumer Advisory Council members who are not representatives of state agencies, and who are not employed or who must forfeit wages from other employment to attend Council meetings, may elect to be compensated for participation in Council meetings.
-Compensation should be at the rate of $100 per meeting.
+HDI CAC members who are not representatives of state agencies, and who are not employed or who must forfeit wages from other employment to attend Council meetings, may elect to be compensated for participation in Council meetings.
+Compensation shall be at the rate of at least $100 per meeting.

 ARTICLE VIII.
 COMMITTEES